MERLIon-Challenge/merlion-ccs-2023/readme.md

 ## Submission

-To Codalab

-Submissions should be made by sending an e-mail to **merlion-challenge@gmail.com** with an attachment containing a system description and score files for both development and the evaluation protocols.
-Precise submission instructions are included in the evaluation plan.
+Submissions of results will be made on Codalab.
+More information to be released soon.

 ## Planned schedule
 - January 20, 2023 : Release of evaluation plan